turboapps/docs/reference/xappl_configuration/xappl.md

 ### XAPPL Configuration

-*XAPPL* files specify the configuration for a container image created with Turbo Studio. *XAPPL* files are in XML format so it's easy to edit a container's configuration in a text editor just as you can with Turbo Studio user interface.
+<strong>XAPPL</strong> files specify the configuration for a container image created with Turbo Studio. <strong>XAPPL</strong> files are in XML format so it's easy to edit a container's configuration in a text editor just as you can with Turbo Studio user interface.

-Here is a table that describes the purpose of each of the tags you see in *XAPPL* files created with Turbo Studio:
+Here is a table that describes the purpose of each of the tags you see in <strong>XAPPL</strong> files created with Turbo Studio:

 <table>
    <tr>